Repelled point processes with application to numerical integration: Conclusion

-We used the Shapiro-Wilk test \citep{ShapWil1965} to assess whether the residuals of each OLS of $\log(\sigma)$ of $\widehat{I}_{\text{MCRB}}$ over $\log(N)$ shown in Figure \ref{fig:std_mc} are Normally distributed, and computed confidence intervals for the slope corresponding to $\widehat{I}_{\text{MCRB}}$.
+\begin{remark} Substituting $F_{\calP}$ with its truncated version $F^{(0,p)}_{\calP}$, where $p \geq \text{diam}(K)$, preserves the validity of the proof of Theorem~\ref{thm:Variance_reduction}.
+However, the same cannot be said for $F^{(q,p)}_{\calP}$ when $q > 0$, as it leads to the breakdown of the proof of Lemma \ref{lem:variance_from_internal_term}.
+This highlights the possibility that the variance reduction may be attributed to the singularity of $F_{\calP}$ at the points of $\calP$. \end{remark} \bmsection{Additional experiments} \bmsubsection{Further analysis of Section~4.2} We used the Shapiro-Wilk test \citep{ShapWil1965} to assess whether the residuals of each OLS of $\log(\sigma)$ of $\widehat{I}_{\text{MCRB}}$ over $\log(N)$ shown in Figure 4 in the paper are Normally distributed, and computed confidence intervals for the slope corresponding to $\widehat{I}_{\text{MCRB}}$.
 The $p$-values of the Shapiro-Wilk test corresponding to $\widehat{I}_{\text{MCRB}}$ are summarized in Table \ref{table:shap_wilk_and_conf_inf}.
 The null hypothesis of the test is that the residuals are normally distributed.
 As the statistics are close to 1 and the $p$-values are large (typically larger than 0.01), the distributions of the residuals are not significantly different from a normal distribution at a $99\%$ significance level.
 We have also verified that the Quantile-Quantile plots of the residuals are compatible with the result of Shapiro-Wilk's test; for a comparison between Normality tests see \citep{NorBee2011}.
 Hence, we can construct confidence intervals for the slopes using their estimated standard deviations.
 Table \ref{table:shap_wilk_and_conf_inf} shows the $99.7\%$ confidence intervals (corresponding to three standard deviations) of the slopes.
 For $d \in \{3, 4, 5\}$ the confidence intervals suggest that the variance of $\widehat{I}_{\text{MCRB}}$ may decrease slightly faster than the usual Monte Carlo rate.